-Note: For 75 minutes or less ETOPS approval, additional analysis to show compliance with section 7 will not be required for airframe systems, where for basic (non-ETOPS) Type Design Approval compliance with CS 25.1309, or its equivalent, has already been shown.
+Note: For 75 minutes or less ETOPS approval, additional analysis to show compliance with s ection 7 will not be required for airframe systems, where for basic (non-ETOPS) type design approval compliance with CS 25.1309, or its equivalent, has already been shown.

-(ii) Services Provided by Electrical Power
+(ii) Services provided by electrical power

-An analysis should show that the criteria detailed in section 7 paragraphs (6), (7) and (8) are satisfied taking into account the exposure times established in paragraph (1).
+An analysis should show that the criteria detailed in sSection 7 paragraphs (6), (7) and (8) are satisfied taking into account the exposure times established in paragraph (1).

-Note1: For 75 minutes or less ETOPS approval, additional analysis to show compliance with section 7 will not be required for airframe systems, where for basic (non-ETOPS) Type Design Approval (TDA), compliance with CS 25.1309, or its equivalent, has already been shown.
+Note1: For 75 minutes or less ETOPS approval, additional analysis to show compliance with Section 7 will not be required for airframe systems, where for basic (non-ETOPS) type design approval (TDA), compliance with CS 25.1309, or its equivalent, has already been shown.

-Note 2: For ETOPS approval above 180 minutes, the analysis should also show that the criteria detailed in section 7 paragraph (9) are satisfied.
+Note 2: For ETOPS approval above 180 minutes, the analysis should also show that the criteria detailed in sSection 7 paragraph (9) are satisfied.

-(iii) Equipment Cooling
+(iii) Equipment cooling